valancej/circleci-blog/README.md

 One of the core pieces of CI is running tests automatically.
 When we build container images in a CI pipeline, we should employ a tool that is able to conduct the appropriate level of analysis on the build artifact.
 Anchore is a service that conducts static analysis on container images, and applies user-defined acceptable polices to allow automated container image validation and certification.
 This means that not only can Anchore users gain a deep insight into the OS and non-OS packages contain within an image, but they have the ability to create governence around the artifact and it's contents.

-## Integrating Anchore Scans in a CircleCI Build
+## Integrating Anchore scanning in a CircleCI build

 In the following example, we will walkthrough how to integrate Anchore scanning into a CircleCI build.